Regulated and Non Regulated Buy to Let

 The lender will require a signed declaration from the borrower to confirm they’re acting wholly for business purposes.
 Similarly, anyone associated with the transaction must have no reason to think this is incorrect.

-Whilst IPL/BBTL loans will not be regulated by the FCA, lenders will treat them the same as consumer BTL and expect you to apply the same scrutiny prior to submitting applications to them.
+Whilst IPL/BBTL loans are not regulated by the FCA, lenders will treat them the same as CBTL and expect you to apply the same scrutiny prior to submitting applications to them.

 - Amateur Landlord